-Every 10 years, through the U.S. Census, the United States is constitutionally required to count every single person living in this country.
-The next Census is on April 1, 2020 – and it is critical that we get it right because we will live with the consequences for the next 10 years.
+Every 10 years, through the U.S. Census, the United States is constitutionally required to count every single person living in this county.
+The next Census is on April l, 2020 - and tis critical that we get it right because we will live with the consequences for the next 10 years.

 Everyone – all adults, all children, all immigrants – must be counted.